hibtc/madgui/README.rst

 **Naming:**

-- Stick to ``names_with_underscores`` for methods and variable names as recommended by PEP8_ (I admit that the code base is currently somewhat inconsistent in this regard)
+Altough the current code base is not entirely consistent, all new code should follow these rules:

 - class names are in ``CamelCase``
+- for method, member and variable names, stick to ``names_with_underscores`` as recommended by PEP8_
 - only PyQt class method overrides and their parameters shall be written in ``lowerCamelCase``